 To summarize, the U.S. military clearly has the present capacity to assume power and take the indicated steps.
 Its potential will is less certain, but it seems likely that the escalating crisis will progressively strengthen the military’s resolve to defy its current political masters.

 At the end of my last post I said that something extraordinary must soon happen to break the deadly impasse of an entrenched ruling class that responds irrationally to impending ecological collapse.
 Based on the above line of reasoning, I conclude that this event is military intervention.
-The immediate aim would be to seize political power and initiate solar radiation management to refreeze the Arctic.
-The next project would be the aggressive removal and mitigation of greenhouse gases to restore safe concentrations.
-At some point in this process the military should transfer power back to a civilian ruling class in order to transform an expansionary capitalist economy into a sustainable post-capitalist economy.
+The immediate aim would be to seize political power and initiate SRM to refreeze the Arctic.
+The next project would be the aggressive removal and emissions reductions of GHGs to restore safe concentrations.
+At some point in this process the military should transfer power back to a civilian ruling group in order to transform an expansionary capitalist economy into a sustainable post-capitalist economy.

 What I therefore envisage is a transfer of class power, mediated by military force, that directs humankind onto a sustainable path.
 If there were any other way to achieve this end I would gladly embrace it.
-But, unless I have missed something fundamental (feel free to comment), no such alternative exists.
+But, unless I have missed something fundamental, no such alternative exists.
 The civilian world has failed.
 If humankind is to survive, the military world must now act.